 For this post, I wanted to take about pages.
 Not posts, but pages.
 Some bloggers have multiple pages, while others might just have one or two, and I thought it was worth chatting about.
 Home page Depending on how you've got your blog set up, your blog posts may displayed on your blog's home page.… Continue reading How Many Pages Does Your Blog Have?

 In my depression-free days, my brain felt like a finely tuned machine.
 I could handle multiple tasks efficiently and effectively.
 I've always been organized, but when I was well it was helpful rather than necessary.
 I performed better when I was organized, but it wasn't a crutch.
 If non-depressed brain was skiing black diamond runs, depression… Continue reading Compensating for Depression Brain

-The Bullet Journal Method: Track the Past, Order the Present, Design the Future is written by Ryder Carroll, who is the founder of the Bullet Journal® (yes, it's trademarked) and the website bulletjournal.com.
-Before reading this book, I was vaguely aware that there was an official bullet journal website, but what I learned about bullet journalling came … Continue reading Book Review: The Bullet Journal Method
+The Bullet Journal Method by Ryder Carroll is the original Bullet Journal®.
+Before reading this book, I was vaguely aware that there was an official bullet journal website, but what I learned about bullet journalling came from other bloggers and from Pinterest.
+It turns out my journal is very different from a Bullet Journal.
+Bullet Journalling… Continue reading Book Review: The Bullet Journal Method by Ryder Carroll

 I have always found the cognitive symptoms of depression to be among the most disruptive to my overall functioning.
 When I'm really unwell it feels like I can't think my way out of a paper bag.
 I tend to describe the effect on my thinking as "mashed potato brains".